01-edu/public/subjects/java/checkpoints/multiplication-table/README.md

 ### Instructions

-in a file named `MultiplicationTable.java` Write a function `generate` which takes a number as a parameter, and prints the multiplication table for this number.
+In a file named `MultiplicationTable.java` write a function `generate` which takes a number as a parameter, and prints the multiplication table for this number.

 ### Expected Functions